How to read Slack data exports

 Each folder will include a set of TXT files containing the history of a conversation or the files sent by a single user during your selected date range.

-Note: If you apply a date range to an export, Slack will return all conversations the user has been part of, even if no messages were sent in that conversation during the dates indicated.
+Note: If you apply a date range to an export, Slack will return every conversations the user has been part of, even if no messages were sent in that conversation during the dates you selected.
 In this situation, the channel will not show any messages in the export file.

 Navigate your export file